crownlessking/web-ui/README.md

 #### How to customize page background

-By default, pages do no have a background but if you want to change that, you can.
+By default, pages do not have a background but if you want to change that, you can.
-If you did set a default background using the [`appBackground` global variable](#global-variable-appbackground), you can tell your page to use it.
+If you did set a default background using the [`appBackground`](#global-variable-appbackground) global variable, you can tell your page to use it.

 With `page.useDefaultBackground` set to true: